mralexbeard/MrAlexBeardWebsite/site/content/products/_index.md

         often approach things in black and white terms, "Yes" or "No."
         Subsequently, each choice has a profound impact on the climate of your organization and the volunteers that support your mission.
-Through "The Art of Yes" we'll break down the decision making process and push ourselves forward through creativity and spontaneity.
+Through "The Art of Yes" we'll break down the decision-making process and push ourselves forward through creativity and spontaneity.
 Empathy, awareness, inclusion, flexibility, authenticity, connection, trust, and emotional intelligence are all factors that are explored and enhanced